 A searchService call without any parameters should not be implemented in consumers.
 MSR must not consider a search without any parameters as a global search and must treat it as if localOnly=true was passed.

-The interface must accept the following parameters:
+The interface must accept the following SECOM SearchParameters in the query attribute of the EnvelopeSearchFilterObject:

-geometry (string) – geometry of service coverage area in WKT format.
-Results must include all services for which the coverage area intersects with the geometry and all services without a coverage area defined (i.e. global services).

 designId (MRN) – the MRN of the service design that the service implements.
-See .

-mmsi (9-digit number, string) – the MMSI number of the vessel being searched for.
+mmsi (CharacterString) – the 9-digit MMSI number of the vessel being searched for.
 This parameter must be used in conjunction with the designId parameter to prevent misuse.
 If present without the designId parameter, an error with HTTP status code 400 must be returned.

-imo (7-digit number, string) – the IMO number of the vessel being searched for.
+imo (CharacterString) – the 7-digit IMO number of the vessel being searched for.
 This parameter must be used in conjunction with the designId parameter to prevent misuse.
 If present without the designId parameter, an error with HTTP status code 400 must be returned.

 instanceId (MRN) – the MRN of the service instance.
 This maps to the id-element in the G1128 conformant XML metadata.
 The version suffix may be omitted, and every available version of the instance will be returned.

-status (string) – used to ensure, from a consumer point of view, that in most cases, only released services are returned.
+status (ServiceInstanceStatus) – used to ensure, from a consumer point of view, that in most cases, only released services are returned.
 If the parameter is not passed, MSR must default to the value “released”.

+The interface must accept the following parameters in the EnvelopeSearchFilterObject:

+geometry (CharacterStringstring) – geometry of service coverage area in WKT format.
+Results must include all services for which the coverage area intersects with the geometry and all services without a coverage area defined (i.e. global services).

 localOnly (boolean) – used to tell MSR if the search is intended to be local.
 If not present or unset with a valid boolean value, “false” is used as the default and a global search is performed.

-The interface may accept the following parameters:
+The interface may accept the following SECOM SearchParameters in the query attribute of the EnvelopeSearchFilterObject::

-name (string) – the name of the instance.
+name (CharacterString) – the name of the instance.

-version (string) – version number of the instance.
+version (CharacterString) – version number of the instance.
 Should follow semantic versioning.

-keywords (string array) – string array of keywords.
+keywords (Array of CharacterString) – CharacterString array of keywords.

-description (string) – human-readable description of the instance.
+description (CharacterString) – human-readable description of the instance.

-dataProductType (string) – the S-100 data product that is supported by the service.
+dataProductType (CharacterString) – the S-100 data product that is supported by the service.
 SECOM uses a list where the dash between S and the number is removed.
 MSR must support searching with both the SECOM format Sxxx and the more commonly used S-xxx.
 The values accepted are not limited by the enumeration in SECOM, and other data product types may also be supported.

 specificationId (MRN) – the MRN of the service specification that the instance implements.

-organizationId (MRN) – the MRN of the service provider.

-serviceType (string) – one of MS[1-20] or Other.
+serviceType (MaritimeServiceType) – one of MS[1-20] or Other as defined in SECOM [7].
 This refers to IMO IMO-specified classification of high-level types or domains of services.

-unlocode (string) – the UN/LOCODE, which may be used as a parameter instead of a geometry.
+unlocode (CharacterString) – the UN/LOCODE, which may be used as a parameter instead of a geometry.

 endpointUri (URI) – the URI of the instance endpoint.

-includeXml (Boolean) – return the XML of the instance description in addition to the JSON data.
-Defaults to false.

 If any of these values are unsupported, but valid values are provided in the search, a result must be returned.
 If only unsupported parameters were passed, a HTTP status 501 not implemented must be returned.

 The return values of the search are: